kubernetes/website/content/zh/docs/concepts/scheduling-eviction/assign-pod-node.md

 on node N if node N has a label with key `topology.kubernetes.io/zone` and some value V such that there is at least one node in the cluster with key `topology.kubernetes.io/zone` and value V that is running a pod that has a label with key "security" and value "S1".)
-The pod anti-affinity rule says that the pod prefers not to be scheduled onto a node if that node is already running a pod with label having key "security" and value "S2".
+The pod anti-affinity rule says that the pod should not be scheduled onto a node if that node is in the same zone as a pod with label having key "security" and value "S2".
 (If the `topologyKey` were `topology.kubernetes.io/zone` then it would mean that the pod cannot be scheduled onto a node if that node is in the same zone as a pod with label having key "security" and value "S2".)
 See the [design doc](https://git.k8s.io/community/contributors/design-proposals/scheduling/podaffinity.md)